openedx/edx-documentation/en_us/video/source/video_uploads.rst

 Monitor Video Processing
 ================================

-After video files sucessfully reach the edX servers, automated processing begins.
+After video files successfully reach the edX servers, automated processing begins.
 A list of every file that has successfully uploaded to the edX servers appears in the Previous Uploads section of the Video Uploads page.